jewelsofthought/neshama/site/posts/neshama/card1.md

 > The centre is a position relative to the space of the containment.

-And to some extent the rules and mechanics of measurement.
+And to some extent is defined according to the rules and mechanics of measurement.

 ## The truth

-> The truth will set you free &mdash

-to do good, or to do evil!
+> The truth will set you free &mdash; to do good, or to do evil!

 ## Your Gift

-> During the building phase, your gift is your tool.

-If it becomes a sword, then, if you live by the sword, you will die by the sword.
+> During the growing phase, your gift is your tool.
+If it becomes a weapon, then you will live by rule of the weapon.

-## Your Eldership
+## Eldership

-> Your eldership is obtained/ordained/recognised when you gain the wisdom of the gift.
+> Eldership is attained/ordained when you gain the wisdom of your gift.

-Which means "I have been granted my share" i.e. "I have been gifted with...".
+Which is expressed in gratitude: "I have been granted my portion."
+That is "I have been blessed with the gift of ...".

 ## Spiritual Gym

 A spiritual gym is a place where you

-- lift weights/concepts heavier than regularly
+- lift concepts heavier than you would normally
 - carry a concept further than usual
-- refine your techniques of research
+- refine your techniques of exploration

 ## Spiritual Lab